eduriol/bitnami-ghost-smoke-tests/README.md

 ```
 Two compose configuration files have been attached to the repository as an example.
 These are the differences with respect to the [original docker-compose.yml file](https://github.com/bitnami/bitnami-docker-ghost/blob/master/docker-compose.yml):

-**compose-scenario1.yml**
+**compose-scenario1.yml**: User and Site configuration changes.
 The followings config parameters have been changed:
 - MARIADB_ROOT_PASSWORD=vmw@r3
 - MARIADB_PASSWORD=vmw@r3
 - GHOST_USERNAME=vmware